High Walls for the high floods and to protect deep secrets, the gateway city to Esplorzeni.

 The exotics have few great cities to their name, but Izala is the cream of the crop.
 With her high walls and the grand mansions of the merchant families standing stark above the city like the crowns they all wear, the city is different enough from the cities of the mainland to get a special mention.
 You see, even though the Izalans have imported airships, and the mainland has had airships for a while now, I can't approach Izala by an airship, indeed, they say things about distances, tailwinds and errant squalls that wreck traverse between Izala and the rest of the civilized worlds, but this means that you have to approach the city via a boat.
 Do try to book the best of the batch, as only a few captains make the pre-summer run to Izala.
 When you do get there, however, the great wall and it's set of gates are a beauty to be seen, along with the stark dome of the Seacrest Temple as you slowly make out the chaos of the storm so amazingly detailed on the outsides.
 I recommend attempting a visitation with one of the families for the sole purpose of seeing the mural from it's most complete view, right on the edge of the great ledge.

-The Kain house
+The Goa house The Kain house

-The Winthrop house
+The Winthrop house The Salma house

-The Raim house
+The Raim house The Tetra house

 The Grand Bazaar:

 Unlike many libraries where books can be read inside or borrowed, the Library in Izala is a trading post of knowledge, magical and mundane.
 A greater Androsphinx known as “The Keeper” lies before an underground vault of books the size of a hamlet (roughly 100k square feet).
 He refers to all who seek to purchase or sell books as “truth seekers.”
 Before the vault is a marketplace of books, scrolls, and secrets.
 It is rumored that inside the vault are Illithids bred to protect the vault at all costs.
-Each Merchant family has a smaller vault of their own on the perimeter of the marketplace; they have a family member there at all times.
+Each Merchant family has a smaller vault of their own on the perimeter of the marketplace; they have a family member present at all times.

 Guilds and Factions